Tanakrit-D/Florae-Demo-with-Appium/README.md

 # Florae Demo with Appium
 Android automation demo with Appium.

+The implementation of the `TestCore` class in [src/tests/core.py](src/tests/core.py) allows you to have IntelliSense for methods from `self.driver` such as `.find_element()`.
+I was not able to identify how to accomplish this using a fixture approach.

 ## To-do
-- Write some actual tests (lol)
+- Write more actual tests (lol)
 - Write CLI script
 - Implement docker
 - Write screen recording methods